Mystery

 Hamilton Dewitt Childree of Atlanta, died August 15, 2006 at his residence.
 Born on December 18, 1919 in rural Barbour County, Alabama, near the town of Clio, he entered the Commerce School at the University of Alabama in 1938 and majored in accounting.
 He attended school at Alabama from 1938 through 1941 and was inducted into the U.S. Army Air Corps as a private in March 1942.
 During October 1942, he was selected as an officer candidate and commissioned as a Second Lieutenant on January 20, 1943.
 He was assigned as Excecutive Officer of the 83rd Troop Carrier Squadron in the cadre of the newly formed 437th Troop Carrier Group.
 The mission of the group equipped with C-47 aircraft was to transport paratroopers and to tow gliders transporting infantrymen and equipment into combat zones for enemy invasions.
 These units also transported ammunition and supplies to front line combat areas and evacuated wounded military personnel from battlefronts to hospitals.
 After training and becoming fully equipped, this group moved to England in January 1944 and participated in the D-Day invasion on June 6, 1944, and successfully accomplished its assigned missions during the summer of 1944 with distinction.
 The Squadron was awarded the Presidential Unit Citation and Battle Participation awards.
 Subsequently, his Squadron participated in the Southern France invasion from Italy and the Invasion of Holland.
 The unit moved to France and towed glider infantry across the Rhine River after which the Germans surrendered to end Word War II in Europe.
 Ham, as he was known, was promoted to the rank of Major while in Europe and returned to the United States and discharge in November 1945.
 He was entitled to wear the distinguished Unit Badge with six oak leaf clusters, the European Theatre Ribbon with seven oak leaf clusters for battle participation awards and the European Victory Medal.
 After discharge from World War II service.
 Ham was employed by the Internal Revenue Service as an Internal Revenue agent at Birmingham, AL. He also joined the Alabama Air National Guard at Birmingham during 1948 and was called to active duty during the Korean War.
 He was transferred to Ninth Air Force Headquarters and served as Director of Manpower during his 21 months of active duty.
 During June 1952, he returned to the Internal Revenue Service and resumed his duties as an Internal Revenue agent.
 A short time thereafter, he was transferred to the Appeal Division of the IRS as an appeals officer.
 He was released from military obligations and retired as a Lt.
 Colonel.
 He received the National Guard Medal, Korean Victory Medal, and Armed Forces Reserve Medal.
 He completed requirements for a BS degree at Samford University at Birmingham and became a certified public accountant during 1955.
 During 1966, Ham transferred to the Atlanta branch office of appeals for the IRS and served as Assistant Chief of the office.
 He became Assistant Regional Director of Appeals for the southeast Region and retired from the IRS during January 1979 after 33 years of service, 26 of which were with the appeals division.
 He received numerous awards during this time for special assignments and outstanding performance.
 At the end of his government service, he accepted employment with a local CPA firm.
 After five years in public accounting, he was employed as a tax consultant with The FiveSmiths Inc., for 18 years.
 Ham retired at the age of 82.
 He was recognized by those who knew him of his knowledge and vast experience in the field of taxation and his skill in negotiating settlements of disputed tax issues, and both for the IRS and the clients her served after retirement from the IRS.
 He was a member of both the Alabama and Georgia Society of Certified Public Accountants and the Atlanta Tax Forum.
 He is survived by his wife, Janet M. Childree; three daughters and sons-in-law, Nancy and Jim Hindle, Gainesville, GA, Susan and Randy Starnes, Glendale, CA, Sandra and Brian Tennies, Reading, PA, stepson and his wife Derek and Jennifer Benton, Loganville, GA; three granddaughters, Julie Pugh, Kim Landon and Lindsey Starnes, three grandsons, Andrew Starnes, Allen Starnes, and Christopher Tennies; two great-grandchildren, Matthew and Claudia Rose Landon; two step-grandchildren, Brendan and Madison Benton.
 He was predeceased by his first wife, Cora C. Childree in 1989.
 He is also survived by a sister and several nieces and nephews.
 (Obituary via Neil Stevens)

-the 9th Air Force's, 85th TCS, 437th TCG.
-He was a University of Alabama Alumnus
+of WWII with the 9th Air Force's, 85th TCS, 437th TCG.
+He was a University of

-and also attended Samford University.
-After retiring from the Birmingham Board
+Alabama Alumnus and also attended Samford University.
+After retiring from the

-of Education he enjoyed traveling with his wife, Lucille, in their RV where
+Birmingham Board of Education he enjoyed traveling with his wife, Lucille, in

-they enjoyed the friendship of many couples from all over the United States.
+their RV where they enjoyed the friendship of many couples from all over the United

-He is survived by his daughter, Margaret Harris of Trussville, AL; son, Joseph
+States.
+He is survived by his daughter, Margaret Harris of Trussville, AL; son,

-Graveside Services was held on Tuesday, March 7, 2006 at Jefferson Memorial
+Services was held on Tuesday, March 7, 2006 at Jefferson Memorial Gardens East.

 (with thanks